What states allow you to grow pot?

 Forgetting to monitor PH

 This is where your elementary school science class about bases, acids, and PH levels will actually come in handy.
 PH levels are super important to monitor consistently throughout your home grow.
 Use a PH pen or test strips to get a reading between 0.0 and 14.0.
 The lower the number, the more acidic, the higher the number, the more alkaline.
-Healthy soil ideal for cannabis plants should have a neutral PH of 6.0-7.0.
+Healthy soil ideal for herb plants should have a neutral PH of 6.0-7.0.
 Use PH up or PH down products to your water to adjust these soil levels for optimal absorption of nutrients.

 Harvesting too early

-It’s all about the sticky resin-rich marijuana flowers at the end of the rainbow, but don’t get too eager once those buds start forming.
+It’s all about the sticky resin-rich flowers at the end of the rainbow, but don’t get too eager once those buds start forming.
 A few key identifiers that it’s finally time to harvest are leaves slowly turning yellow and the pistils (those strings coming off of the flower) changing from white to red.
 However the best way is to look at the trichomes through a loupe.
 A jeweler's loupe is a must have if you’re growing pot since it’s the only way to get up close and personal with your trichomes.
-Harvest the cannabis flowers once the trichomes are a cloudy, milky color.
+Harvest the flowers once the trichomes are a cloudy, milky color.
 If the trichomes look clear or are only partially cloudy, then your flower is not at its peak potency.
-Some strains will have amber trichomes instead of milky ones, so be sure to research about your specific cannabis strain.
+Some strains will have amber trichomes instead of milky ones, so be sure to research about your specific strain.

 Once your home grow is ready to smoke, head over to our online headshop for the best dry herb vaporizers, cool rolling trays, rolling papers, and glass bongs to give your bud a try.